gardnerdev/etl-task/README.md

 # Solution

 ## Run
+1. Add & specify credentials in .env (based on env-template) and conf/config.ini file.
-1. Make sure `data` folder is owned by `4096` user.
+2. Make sure `data` folder is owned by `4096` user.
-2. Run command: `docker-compose build`
+3. Run command: `docker-compose build`
-3. Run command: `docker-compose up`
+4. Run command: `docker-compose up`
-4. See logs or go to pgadmin service to check loaded data.
+5. See logs or go to pgadmin service to check loaded data.

 ## Structure